rayseur123/MiniRT/README.md

 # MiniRT

-MiniRT genere une image 3D avec une lumiere realisteen utilisant la technologie du raytracing.
+MiniRT generates a 3D image with realistic lighting using ray tracing technology.

 ## Installation